JerBouma/jerbouma.github.io/_pages/projects.md

 <div class="row">
 <div markdown="1" class="sixty-column mobile-max-column-width">
-This package is an open-source toolkit in which all relevant financial ratios (50+), indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method.
+This package is an open-source toolkit in which 100+ financial ratios indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method.
 This allows you to not have to rely on metrics from other providers and, given a financial statement, allow for efficient manual calculations.
 This leads to one uniform method of calculation being applied that is available and understood by everyone.

 The Finance Toolkit is complimented very well with the Finance Database and by utilising both, it is possible to do a fully-fledged competitive analysis with the tickers found from the FinanceDatabase inputted into the FinanceToolkit.